Rejdukien/DMM-ESP8266-Datalogger/README.md

 ---
 All started with my attempt to eeprom-modify an Aneng Q10 to enable the RS232/UART interface.
 While the DTM0660L chip used in that multimeter supports that, the manufacturer of the multimeter repurposed the UART TX pin for the front button matrix.

 Hence my next attempt: Sniffing the communication between the DMM IC and the LCD IC.
-The DTM0660L sends 137 bits to that unmarked IC, each bit standing for the state of a certain segment on the LCD.
+Used a cheap 8ch logic analyzer clone and pondered over the displayed information for a day.
+Turns out, the DTM0660L sends 137 bits to that unmarked IC, each bit standing for the state of a certain segment on the LCD.

 This little project sniffs that SPI traffic to reconstruct what the multimeter is currently displaying and sends that information via wifi to a server running influxdb.